-Updated Sept 18, 2022 – Unlike physical emergencies which are often obvious to us, it can be hard to know when to reach out for help for mental issues.
-If you or someone you love is having thoughts that scare them, it may be an EMERGENCY.
-But what do you do if you just feel “off”?
+Updated February 14, 2024 – Unlike physical emergencies which are often obvious to us, it can be hard to know when to reach out for help for mental issues.
+A good rule of thumb is that if you or someone you love is having thoughts that scare you, it may be an EMERGENCY, and help should be called.
+But what if you just feel “off”?
 Or your loved one doesn’t seem to be getting better?
-If you’re not sure what kind of support is needed, the Postpartum Mental Health Resources chart below may help.
+If you’re not sure what kind of support is needed, the Postpartum Mental Health Resources chart below can help.

 Postpartum Mental Health Resources – An Overview

 Below are postpartum resources in order of emergency need.
 Share and bookmark this resource.

 - Emergency Level of Care: The 988 Lifeline – Talking about self-harm, suicide, killing or hurting others is an EMERGENCY.
 The Lifeline provides 24/7, free and confidential support for people in distress.
 Call or text 988 from any phone or visit 988lifeline.org